How to make money pet sitting

 ---|---|

-Remember that these are just ballpark figures, and depending on where you live and what the pets are, you could get more or less than this.
+Remember that these are just ballpark figures.
+Depending on where you live and what the pets are, you could get more or less than this.

-Start off by asking family and friends if they know anyone who needs a pet sitter.
-Alternatively, you could post on local Facebook pages or Gumtree.
-Or, if you're feeling super old school, you could even put up some posters or flyers in the local area.
+To find paid pet-sitting jobs, start by asking family and friends if they know anyone who needs your services.
+You could also post on local Facebook pages or Gumtree.
+Or, if you're feeling old school, you could even put up some posters or flyers in the local area.

-If you're after something a little more structured, there are a few pet sitting websites which will introduce you to owners.
-What's more, if you work through these companies, there's a good chance you'll be covered by their insurance (always check the specifics though, just in case).
+If you're after something a little more structured, some pet-sitting websites will introduce you to owners.
+If you work through these companies, you may even be covered by their insurance (always check the specifics though, just in case).

 -